AcalaNetwork/truffle-tutorials/hello-world/README.md

 - `timeoutBlocks` and `confirmations` are set to our discression and we opted for the values above in this tutorial.

-Now that Mandala local development network is added to our project, lets take care of the remainig configuration.
+Now that Mandala local development network is added to our project, let's take care of the remaining configuration.
 Mocha timeout should be active, to make sure that we don't get stuck in a loop if something goes wrong during tests.
 For this line 85 (this is after the modifications) in `truffle-config.js` should be uncommented: